Panzerschrek/U-00DC-Sprache-site/overview.md

 Inheritance in Ü uses zero or one base and zero or many interfaces model.

 Inheritance is enabled only if necessary - if class has ancestors or is defined as polymorph.
-That allows for most classes not to be polymorph and thus avoid polymorhpism overhead (for virtual table pointers, for example) where it is not necessary.
+This allows for most classes not to be polymorph and thus avoid polymorhpism overhead (for virtual table pointers, for example) where it is not necessary.

 ### No exceptions

 Ü has an advantage of absence of exceptions.
-No exceptions means no hidden control flow and no possiblity to silently ignore errors.
+No exceptions means no hidden control flow and no possibility to silently ignore errors.
 This allows to improve overall code reliability.

 The absence of exceptions also may improve result performance and reduce result executables size.

+### Compile-time evaluation

+Ü supports compile-time evaluation via `constexpr` mechanism.
+Simple expressions and calls to `constexpr` functions with all arguments - compile-time constants are evaluated in compile-time.

+A function may be marked as `constexpr` if it uses a safe and deterministic subset of Ü - no `unsafe`, no memory allocations, no runtime polymorphism.

+### Compile-time type information

+Ü provides special operator `typeinfo` for type inspection.
+Together with `constexpr` evaluation it allows to write template code with different behavior specially designed/optimized for different types/type kinds.

+### Code structuring via namespaces

+Ü supports namespaces like in C++
+Namespaces may be used in different files, they may be opened and closed multiple times, nested namespaces are possible.
+Mechanism of namespaces allows to structure code independent on project files structure.